rlentz1236/ObjectDetectionTutorial-/README.md

 pip install --user wget opencv-python pyyaml protobuf matplotlib

 ## 2-Label_Pictures
-This Notebook walks you through downloading a program call LableImg developed by tzutalin GitHub: https://github.com/tzutalin
+This Notebook walks you through downloading a program call LableImg developed by tzutalin GitHub: https://github.com/tzutalin <br>
 LabelImg can be used to create the annotation xml files needed to create a custom image dataset for training and testing custom object detection models.

+### Dependencies
+pip install --upgrade pyqt5 lxml

 ## 3-Train_Custom_Object_Detection_Model
 This Notebook walks you through creating a custom object detection model based on a custom image dateset.

+### Dependencies
+pip install typeguard pytz gin-config tensorflow-addons

 ## 4-Detect_Objects_in_Images
 This Notebook gives sample code for using a pre-trained or custom model to automatically label objects for a given directory of images